-3633.1 Denial/Termination Due to Threats to Health and Safety
+3633.1 Denial or Termination Due to Threats to Health and Safety

-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

 The managed care organization (MCO) and provider staff must take special precautions when an applicant's or member's comments or behavior appears to be threatening, hostile or of a nature that would cause concern for the safety of the applicant or member, an MCO-contracted provider or an MCO employee.
-If an applicant exhibits such behavior, the staff member must immediately notify his/her manager.
+If an applicant exhibits such behavior, the staff member must immediately notify her or his manager.

-The Health and Human Services Commission (HHSC) reviews these situations on a case-by-case basis and determines the most appropriate action to be taken.
+The Texas Health and Human Services Commission (HHSC) reviews these situations on a case-by-case basis and determines the most appropriate action to be taken.
 If the applicant's or member's safety may be at risk, the MCO must follow current policy regarding notification to the Department of Family and Protective Services (DFPS).
-If the staff member believes there is a potential threat to others, HHSC management should determine the best method for notifying the MCO and/or the contracted provider and for addressing the applicant's or member's needs without placing an MCO/provider staff member at risk.
+If the staff member believes there is a potential threat to others, HHSC management should determine the best method for notifying the MCO and/or the contracted provider and for addressing the applicant's or member's needs without placing an MCO or provider staff member at risk.

 After notification by the MCO, Program Support Unit staff must send Form H2065-D, Notification of Managed Care Program Services, within two business days of notification from HHSC.
 The 10-day adverse action notification period does not apply in this situation.

-3633.2 Denial/Termination Due to Hazardous Conditions or Reckless Behavior
+3633.2 Denial or Termination Due to Hazardous Conditions or Reckless Behavior

-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018